Coalition of Immokalee Workers: Winning a partnership with buyers

 After the Taco Bell Boycott, the Campaign for Fair Food shifted its focus to the rest of the fast-food industry.
 In response to the campaign, McDonald's helped create an industry-controlled code of conduct known as SAFE (Socially Accountable Farm Employers) that the CIW and its allies deemed insufficient.
 On April 9, 2007, an agreement between McDonald's and the CIW was announced at the Carter Center in Atlanta, Georgia.
 The agreement, which met the standards previously set by the Taco Bell accord, also included a commitment by McDonald's to work with the CIW to develop an industry-wide third-party mechanism to monitor conditions and investigate abuses in the fields.

 In May 2008, at the U.S. Capitol, the CIW announced an agreement with Burger King.
 The world's second-largest burger chain had originally strongly opposed the campaign, even going so far as to hire a private investigative firm to provide information on the Student/Farmworker Alliance.
 As part of the announcement, Burger King's chief executive, John W. Chidsey, apologized for prior negative remarks directed towards the CIW and went on to praise the group's efforts.
 Subway, the largest fast-food buyer of Florida tomatoes, signed an agreement with the CIW six months later in December 2008.
 With this agreement, four of the world's largest fast-food companies were now supporting the campaign.
 The CIW and Chipotle Mexican Grill reached a Fair Food Agreement on October 4, 2012, after a six-year campaign by the CIW.

-The Campaign for Fair Food is currently focused on Wendy's, in addition to several supermarket chains listed below.
-In November 2017, the Center for Union Facts filed a complaint with the Internal Revenue Service asserting the CIW "does not serve the public at large but instead a group of workers seeking concessions from their employers."
-The union watchdog requested that "the IRS examine CIW's Forms 990 for 2013, 2014, and 2015, and, if appropriate, revoke its tax-exempt status."